Ziad-Soliman17/Sales-Summary/README.md

     FROM CombinedSales
     GROUP BY ProductKey
 ),
+-- Averages CTE for segmentation thresholds
 Averages AS (
     SELECT
         AVG(NetSales) AS AvgSales,
         AVG(ProfitMargin_pct) AS AvgProfitMargin
     FROM Product_Calc
 )
-SELECT
+-- Final output with product details and segmentation SELECT
     p.ProductKey,
     d.EnglishProductName AS ProductName,